jasp-stats/jaspAudit/inst/help/auditClassicalPlanning.md

 #### Display
 - Explanatory Text: When checked, enables explanatory text in the analysis to help interpret the procedure and the statistical results.

+#### Report
-#### Plots
+- Plots
   - Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.
   - Presumed data distribution: Produces a plot that displays the probability distribution implied by the input options and the calculated sample size.

-#### Format Output
+- Format Output
   - Numbers: Display table output as numbers.
   - Percentages: Display table output as percentages.

+#### Advanced
-#### Likelihood
+- Likelihood
   - Hypergeometric: The hypergeometric distribution assumes a finite population size and is therefore generally used when the population size is small.
 It is a probability distribution that models the number of errors (*K*) in the population as a function of the population size (*N*), the number of observed found errors (*k*) and the number of correct transactions (*n*).
   - Binomial: The binomial distribution assumes an infinite population size and is therefore generally used when the population size is large.
 It is a probability distribution that models the rate of misstatement (*\u03B8*) as a function of the observed number of errors (*k*) and the number of correct transactions (*n - k*).
 Because the binomial distribution strictly does not accommodate partial errors, it is generally used when you are not planning a monetary unit sample.
   - Poisson: The Poisson distribution assumes an infinite population size and is therefore generally used when the population size is large.
 It is a probability distribution that models the rate of misstatement (*\u03B8*) as a function of the observed sample size (*n*) and the sum of the proportional errors (*t*).
 Because the Poisson distribution accommodates partial errors it is generally used when you are planning a monetary unit sample.

-#### Iterations
+- Iterations
   - Increment: The increment alows you to limit the possible sample sizes to a multiple of its value.
 For example, an increment of 5 allows only sample sizes of 5, 10, 15, 20, 25, etc.
   - Maximum: The maximum allows you to limit the sample size with a maximum.

 ### Output
 ---